edemaine/svgtiler/README.md

 and
 [.tsv (tab-separated)](https://en.wikipedia.org/wiki/Tab-separated_values)
-formats are exactly those exported by spreadsheet software such as Google Drive or Excel, enabling you to draw in that software.
+formats are exactly those exported by spreadsheet software such as Google Drive, OpenOffice, or Excel, enabling you to draw in that software.
 The .ssv format is similar, but where the delimiter between symbol names is arbitrary whitespace.
 (Contrast this behavior with .csv which treats every comma as a delimiter.)